rcd-dpeng/skillBuildingSheet5/README.md

 ## SlushEngine, Raspberry Pi, Python, Kivy

 These four components comprise what the DPEA calls a "Raspberry Pi project."
 This colloquialism refers to both the hardware (SlushEngine and RaspberryPi) and software (Python and Kivy) involved.
+Your project will contain one .py (Python) file and one .kv (Kivy) file that are connected such that the Kivy user interface interacts with the Python hardware code.

 ### SlushEngine
 The SlushEngine is a hardware driver that works with the Raspberry Pi to move (stepper) motors with speed and simplicity.
 Your SlushEngine is physically connected to your project and its stepper motors.